About the Study

 Weber Street between Colorado Avenue and Jackson Street will be restriped to accommodate two through lanes of travel with a center left turn lane, bike lanes and parking.
 This section of Weber Street will be striped with bike lanes next to the travel lane as the number of driveways does not accommodate a parking-protected design.
 Timeline: TBD in conjunction with future repaving by 2020.

 As with Cascade Avenue, data and traffic counts for Weber show that travel times may only experience a minimal delay with the traffic changes and should not cause traffic diversion.
 However, we will be collecting new traffic volume and speed counts throughout the neighborhood for regular review and analysis.

 Mountain Metropolitan Transit’s consistent position has been to consider the Traffic Engineering recommendation to move the Nevada bus route to Weber Street as part of the upcoming North Nevada Avenue Transit Corridor Analysis, before making bus routing changes.
 Any information from Traffic Engineering saying otherwise was inadvertently incorrect.

-In conjunction with maintenance work Fontanero Street between Cascade Street and El Paso/Paseo Road will be restriped to provide an east/west bicycle connection and a center turn lane.
-This roadway will convert from two travel lanes in each direction to one travel lane in each direction with a center turn lane and bicycle lanes.
-The new center turn lane will provide a separate space for turning vehicles to facilitate through-traffic.
+In conjunction with maintenance work Fontanero Street between Cascade Street and El Paso/Paseo Road was restriped to provide an east/west bicycle connection and a center turn lane.
+This roadway converted from two travel lanes in each direction to one travel lane in each direction with a center turn lane and bicycle lanes.
+The new center turn lane provides a separate space for turning vehicles to facilitate through-traffic.